Team-Cyfer-Trace/Stegacrypt/Tackle_Mini_CTF.md

 ---

+### 📜 **Rules**
+1. Do not use StegaCrypt to extract the data.
+2. Be respectful of others and ethical in your approach.
+3. Have fun and challenge yourself!

+---

 ### 🕵️ **Your Objective**
 1. **Find the Hidden Message**: Extract the secret riddle hidden within the provided [image](goodluck.png).
 2. **Solve the Riddle**: Decipher the hidden message to reveal the answer.